 Families are on the front line

-Three in five Native American mothers (58%) are breadwinners for their families—meaning their household depends on their paycheck.11 When Native American moms are paid less, they have less money for basic family necessities like rent, groceries, and school supplies.
+Almost three in five Native American mothers (58%) are breadwinners for their families—meaning their household depends on their paycheck.12 When Native American moms are paid less, they have less money for basic family necessities like rent, groceries, and school supplies.
 Over time, this impacts families’ ability to invest in savings, higher education, or property.

 Share of mothers who are breadwinners